 In the Ant & Dec sketch which was shot in a classic City of London Boardroom, parodying a scene from Alan Sugar’s The Apprentice, they both arrived on set and spontaneously started doing a show for us.
 I remember us all being in hysterics before we even started filming.
 They are both great comedians and naturally funny.

-Appearing on Paul O’Grady’s ITV show to perform a number from Matilda the Musical was another fantastic experience.
+Appearing on Paul O’Grady’s ITV show to perform a number from the Royal Shakespeare Company’s Matilda The Musical was another fantastic experience.
 He really spent a lot of time chatting with the cast and making us all laugh.
 Another fantastic comedian!
 He also told us lots of his secrets performing to a live TV audience.
 When you perform on a West End stage you don’t get the opportunity to watch yourself and your cast members back, so to perform such a great number Revolting Children and to always now be able to watch it back, is brilliant.

 How’s the experience so far living in America?